MyNameIsTakenOMG/microsoft-zure-ai-learning/README.md

    - The number of ice creams sold on a given day, based on the temperature, rainfall, and windspeed.
    - The selling price of a property based on its size in square feet, the number of bedrooms it contains, and socio-economic metrics for its location.
    - The fuel efficiency (in miles-per-gallon) of a car based on its engine size, weight, width, height, and length.
+   - **training algorithms:**
+     - linear regression.(or some other algorithms)
+   - **Evaluation:**
+     - Mean Absolute Error (MAE)
+     - Mean Squared Error (MSE)
+     - Root Mean Squared Error (RMSE)
+     - Coefficient of determination (R2)
+     - Area Under the Curve (AUC) -- using received operator characteristic (ROC) curve

  - Identify classification machine learning scenarios: Classification is a form of supervised machine learning in which the label represents a categorization, or class.
 There are two common classification scenarios, Binary classification and Multiclass classification.
    - Whether a patient is at risk for diabetes based on clinical metrics like weight, age, blood glucose level, and so on. (**Binary**)
    - Whether a bank customer will default on a loan based on income, credit history, age, and other factors. (**Binary**)
    - Whether a mailing list customer will respond positively to a marketing offer based on demographic attributes and past purchases. (**Binary**)
    - The species of a penguin (Adelie, Gentoo, or Chinstrap) based on its physical measurements. (**Multiclass**)
    - The genre of a movie (comedy, horror, romance, adventure, or science fiction) based on its cast, director, and budget. (**Multilabel**)
+   - **training algorithms(Binary):**
+     - logistic regression(S-shaped)
+   - **training algorithms(Multiclass):**
+     - One-vs-Rest (OvR) algorithms
+     - Multinomial algorithms
+   - **Evaluation(Binary):**
+     - Accuracy
+     - Recall
+     - Precision
+     - F1-score
+     - Area Under the Curve (AUC) -- using received operator characteristic (ROC) curve
+   - **Evaluation(Multiclass):**
+     - overall Accuracy
+     - overall Recall
+     - overall Precision
+     - overall F1-score

  - Identify clustering machine learning scenarios: The most common form of unsupervised machine learning is clustering.
 A clustering algorithm identifies similarities between observations based on their features, and groups them into discrete clusters.
 In some cases, clustering is used to determine the set of classes that exist before training a classification model.
    - Group similar flowers based on their size, number of leaves, and number of petals.
    - Identify groups of similar customers based on demographic attributes and purchasing behavior.
+   - **Evaluation:** Average distance to cluster center, Average distance to other center, Maximum distance to cluster center, Silhouette.

  - Identify features of deep learning techniques: Deep learning is an advanced form of machine learning that tries to emulate the way the human brain learns.
 The key to deep learning is the creation of an artificial neural network that simulates electrochemical activity in biological neurons by using mathematical functions.
    - made up of multiple layers of neurons - essentially defining a deeply nested function.
    - The weights in a neural network are central to how it calculates predicted values for labels.
 During the training process, the model learns the weights that will result in the most accurate predictions.
+   - feature vector
+   - deep neural networks (DNNs)
+   - using a softmax or similar function to calculate the probability distribution
+   - A loss function is used to compare the predicted ŷ values to the known y values and aggregate the difference (which is known as the loss)
+   - optimization technique can vary, but usually involves a gradient descent approach in which each weight is increased or decreased to minimize the loss.
+   - The changes to the weights are backpropagated to the layers in the network, replacing the previously used values.
+   - The process is repeated over multiple iterations (known as epochs) until the loss is minimized and the model predicts acceptably accurately.

 ### Describe core machine learning concepts
  - Identify features and labels in a dataset for machine learning
+   -  the observations include the observed attributes or features of the thing being observed
+   -  the known value of the thing you want to train a model to predict (known as the label).

  - Describe how training and validation datasets are used in machine learning
+   - training: an algorithm is applied to the data to try to determine a relationship between the features and the label, and generalize that relationship as a calculation that can be performed on x to calculate y.
+The whole process is iterative and the parameters of the algorithm are adjusted iteratively.
+   - validation: After each training iteration or epoch, the model is evaluated on the validation dataset.
+The validation performance helps in making decisions such as stopping training when the model starts to overfit or adjusting hyperparameters to improve generalization.

 ### Describe Azure Machine Learning capabilities
  - Describe capabilities of Automated machine learning
+   - easy to run multiple training jobs with different algorithms and parameters to find the best model for your data.
  - Describe data and compute services for data science and machine learning
+   - Azure Machine Learning
+   - Azure Databricks
+   - Azure Synapse Analytics
+   - Azure Data Factory
+   - Azure HDInsight
+   - Azure AI Search
  - Describe model management and deployment capabilities in Azure Machine Learning
+   - Model Registration
+   - Model Deployment
+   - Environment Management
+   - Automated Machine Learning (AutoML) Deployment
+   - Model Monitoring and Logging
+   - Scalability and Load Balancing
+   - Integration with Azure DevOps
+   - Role-Based Access Control (RBAC)
+   - Continuous Integration and Continuous Deployment (CI/CD)

 ## Describe features of computer vision workloads on Azure (15–20%)
 ### Identify common types of computer vision solution
  - Identify features of image classification solutions

  - Identify features of object detection solutions

  - Identify features of optical character recognition solutions